How Do I Cancel My Car Insurance

 • The time remaining on the term of your policy

-Generally, the closer your cancellation date is to your renewal date, the lower the amount you pay in cancellation charges.
+Generally, the closer your cancellation date is to your renewal date, the lower the cancellation penalty because the insurer has already earned more of the premium.
 Read the fine print to see what fees are incurred if you cancel before that date and what requirements you need to submit for your policy cancellation.

 How to Cancel Your Car Insurance Policy